shlxl/ling-atlas/docs/en/index.md

       link: /en/_generated/categories/engineering-notes/
 ---

 Welcome to the English portal of Ling Atlas.

-Populate docs/content.en/** with your articles to expand this space.
+Add your articles under `docs/content.en/**` to expand this space over time.